MapsPeople/docs/src/cms/index.md

 ![solution-details-alias](/assets/cms/interface-overview/Solution_Details_Alias.PNG)

-The API Keys used to make your MapsIndoors solution consist of random combinations of letters and numbers.
-Here, you can assign them an alias to make it easier to remember for a person.
+The API Keys used to make your MapsIndoors Solution consist of random combinations of letters and numbers.
+Here, you can assign them an Alias to make it easier to remember.

 NOTE: Do not set an Alias if you want to make it more difficult to find and load your MapsIndoors data in a standard app.
 In that case, you can only load the data with an API key.